dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/01-Project-Overview.md

 ### Virtual Infrastructure Design
 The project will include:

-1 Hyper-V VM for the Windows Server 2019
+- 1 Hyper-V VM for the Windows Server 2019
-1 Domain Controller (AD DS, DNS)
+- A Domain Controller (AD DS, DNS)
-1 DHCP Server
+- A DHCP Server
-10-20 Domain-joined Windows client machines
+- 10-20 Domain-joined Windows client machines

+Virtual networking will be configured using:
+- Hyper-V Virtual Switches (External / Internal as needed)
+- Proper IP addressing design
+- Logical network segmentation

 ##  Infrastructure Goals